hyperledger/cello/docs/index.md

 ![Cello](docs/imgs/logo.png)

+Blockchain as a Service!

 **Note:** This is a **read-only mirror** of the formal [Gerrit](https://gerrit.hyperledger.org/r/#/admin/projects/cello) repository, where active development is ongoing.
-Issue tracking is handled in [Jira](https://jira.hyperledger.org/secure/RapidBoard.jspa?rapidView=111)
+Issue tracking is handled in [Jira](https://jira.hyperledger.org/projects/CE/issues/).

 ## Incubation Notice

 This project is a Hyperledger project in _Incubation_.
 It was proposed to the community and documented [here](https://docs.google.com/document/d/1E2i5GRqWsIag7KTxjQ_jQdDiWcuikv3KqXeuw7NaceM/edit), and was approved by [Hyperledger TSC at 2017-01-07](https://lists.hyperledger.org/pipermail/hyperledger-tsc/2017-January/000535.html).
 Information on what _Incubation_ entails can be found in the [Hyperledger Project Lifecycle document](https://goo.gl/4edNRc).

-Platform to provide Blockchain as a Service!

 Using Cello, we can

-* Provision customizable Blockchains instantly, e.g., a 6-node chain using PBFT consensus.
+* Provision customizable Blockchains instantly, e.g., a 6-node fabric chain using PBFT consensus.
 * Maintain a pool of running blockchains healthy with no manual operations.
 * Check the system status, scale the chain numbers, change resources... through a dashboard.